fakundo/next-redux-store/packages/lib/README.md

 Features:
 - state can be passed to the client once on the first render
-- does not require to load state between page transitions
+- it's also possible to load page-level state between page transitions
 - uses HYDRATE action only for pages that contain state in their props
 - SSG and SSR work great